JefferySnyder/C_Compiler/readme.md

 Features that are currently being, or will soon be, worked on:

-- Basic types: `char`, and pointers.
+- Types: `char`, pointers, and arrays.

 ## Known Limitations